Skip to content

 type ParseResult<T> =

-To find out whether the parsing was successful, read the tag property of the result; for example:
+To find out whether the parsing was successful, read the error property:

 ts